NodeRedis/node-redis-parser/README.md

 ```
 You do not have to use the returnFatalError function.
 Fatal errors will be returned in the normal error function in that case.

-And if you want to return buffers instead of strings, you can do this by adding the returnBuffers option.
+And if you want to return buffers instead of strings, you can do this by adding the `returnBuffers` option.

+If you handle big numbers, you should pass the `stringNumbers` option.
+That case numbers above 2^53 can be handled properly without reduced precision.

 ```js
 // Same functions as in the first example